curityio/database-client-migration-example/README.md

 ## Reahearse the Migration

-To understand the parts involved in a migration, one option is to run the following steps:
+You can use the following steps to understand the steps involved in a migration:

 ### Deploy the Curity Identity Server